American Revolution: France and Spain

 In early 1776, France set up a major program of aid to the Americans, and the Spanish secretly added funds.
 Each country spent one million "livres tournaises" to buy munitions.
 A dummy corporation run by Pierre Beaumarchais concealed their activities.
 American Patriots obtained some munitions from the Dutch Republic as well, through the French and Spanish ports in the West Indies.
 Heavy expenditures and a weak taxation system pushed France toward bankruptcy.

 In 1777, Charles François Adrien le Paulmier, Chevalier d'Annemours, acting as a secret agent for France, made sure General George Washington was privy to his mission.
 He followed Congress around for the next two years, reporting what he observed back to France.
 The Treaty of Alliance between the French and the Americans followed in 1778, which led to more French money, matériel and troops being sent to the United States.

 Spain did not officially recognize the United States, but it was a French ally and it separately declared war on Britain on June 21, 1779.
 Bernardo de Gálvez, general of the Spanish forces in New Spain, also served as governor of Louisiana.
-He led an expedition of colonial troops to capture Florida from the British and to keep open a vital conduit for supplies.
+He led an expedition of colonial troops to capture Florida from the British and to keep open a vital conduit for supplies going to the Americans.